D3strukt0r/votifier-client-php/README.md

     // Could not send Vote.
 Normally this happens when the client can't create a connection.
 }
 ```

-The full documentation can be found on [https://votifier-client-php-docs.manuele-vaccari.ch/]()

-The full API documentation can be found on [https://d3strukt0r.github.io/votifier-client-php/api/]()

 ## Running the tests